civictechdc/ancfinder/README.md

 The ANC/SMD metadata is stored statically in `static/ancs.json`.
 To update this file from our Google Doc, our ScraperWiki scraper, and other external data sources, run:

-	python3 update_anc_database.py
+	python3 scripts/update_anc_database.py

 You will need to provide your Google email & password and a Census API key, which you can get at http://www.census.gov/developers/tos/key_request.html.
-For convenience, you can also store these credentials in a file named "update_anc_database_creds.py" in this directory and put in it:
+For convenience, you can also store these credentials in a file named "update_anc_database_creds.py" in this (root) directory and put in it:

 	google_email="your.address@gmail.com"
 	google_password="your google password"